brian-gates/relative-time/README.md

    - Yellow/red highlights indicate slower renders that may need optimization

 This feature makes it easy to visually confirm that the RelativeTime component only re-renders when the displayed text actually changes, not on every input change or parent re-render.

+> **Note:** In development mode, React StrictMode (enabled by default in Next.js) will intentionally render components twice to help catch potential issues.
+This double-rendering only happens in development and won't occur in production builds.

 Learn more about DevTools at [developer.chrome.com/docs/devtools](https://developer.chrome.com/docs/devtools).